Developing methods for identifying the inflection point of a convex/concave curve: Experiments and Results

-We add uniform error distributed by $U(-2,2)$ and we have the results of Table \ref{tab:pol3-er2}, one ESE iteration at Table \ref{tab:pol3eseit2} and one EDE iteration at Table \ref{tab:pol3edeit2}.
+We add uniform error distributed by $U(-2,2)$ and we have the results of Table \ref{tab:pol3-er2}, while one ESE \& one EDE iteration are given at Table \ref{tab:pol3-er2-iters}.
 All points and data are presented at Figure \ref{fig:pol352}.